mkgorshkov/sheepit_controller_api/README.md

 ## API Endpoints
 We only really want to use the `/healthcheck/` endpoint because we can do all of the operations from there.

+## How does it work?
+Read my writeup here on [DevopsDebug](https://devopsdebug.com/sheepit-remote-controller)

 ### Reference Documentation

 * [Official Apache Maven documentation](https://maven.apache.org/guides/index.html)